tayganr/purviewlab/modules/module01.md

 ## :loudspeaker: Introduction

-To create and use the Azure Purview platform, you will need to provision an Azure Purview account within an active Azure subscription.
+To create and use the Azure Purview platform, you will need to provision an Azure Purview account.

 ## :dart: Objectives